 Over the years, Vox has built a good reputation by putting out quality amps with excellent features.

 There was the Valvetronix that had poor circuitry, low quality, poor tone, and was basically a gimmick, and some players still hate Vox for marketing it as a tube amp unit when in reality, it didn’t sound nearly as good.

 The brand has redeemed itself with excellent amps since.
 The Nutube technology (based on Vacuum fluorescent display) on MV50 is cutting-edge and most players prefer this amp over similar ones in the price range.
 Presently, Vox offers a massive selection of amplifier models in all budget ranges.

-This amp that we’re going to review is one of the more quality-sounding amp models that is known for a startling sense of controls.
+This amp that we’re going to review is one of the more quality-sounding amp models that is known for a startling sense of control.
 The ease of playing through your favorite device and the capability to use it as a single unit for various uses make it very powerful.

 It’s pretty small so you won’t have to worry about it taking up maximum space in your room.